-During this reporting period, four of the dual-fueled projects were found to be in compliance with SGIP renewable fuel use requirements based on analysis of metered data.
+During this reporting period, five of the dual-fueled projects were found to be in compliance with SGIP renewable fuel use requirements based on analysis of metered data.

-PG&E A-1490.
-This 600 kW fuel cell project came on-line in April 2008.
+SCE PY06-062.
+This 900 kW fuel cell system came on-line in March 2008.
+The system is located at a wastewater treatment facility and utilizes renewable fuel produced by a digester system.
 Metered electric generation and natural gas consumption data were obtained from the SGIP participant.
-Biogas use is metered by the participant.
-Itron assumed an electrical conversion efficiency to estimate total fuel use during periods of electricity generation.
-Based on these estimates, Itron believes natural gas usage during the current reporting period did not exceed 12 percent of the total annual fuel input and the system was in compliance with SGIP renewable fuel use provisions.
+Itron assumed an electrical conversion efficiency of 33 percent to estimate total fuel use during periods of electricity generation.
+Based on these estimates, Itron believes natural gas usage during the current reporting period did not exceed 20 percent of the total annual fuel input.
+The system was found to be in compliance with SGIP renewable fuel use provisions for this reporting period.